 Long layovers are becoming ever more popular for travelers.
 Instead of a short 4-5 hour one where you probably won’t have time to leave the airport, 8-12 hour layovers give you the chance to get out and explore a new city.
 Bordeaux was a long layover for me.
 I could have chosen to visit another city but it would have been overnight which just wasn’t convenient.
 This flight with a 12 hour layover in Bordeaux was the cheapest.
 So what to do in Bordeaux?

 Bordeaux is the capital of wine and definitely a favorite amongst wine enthusiasts.
 Even though I love wine I know that’s not my expertise nor passion.
-I wanted to explore the city, practice some French, and get to know what there was to see and do that went beyond the wine.
+My goal was to explore the city, practice some French, and get to know what there was to see and do that went beyond the wine.

-I was there in mid June of 2022 and it was hot and sticky.
-Like I thought it was hot in Barcelona, but this completely changed my perspective.
+My visit was during mid June of 2022 and it was hot and sticky.
+I thought it was hot in Barcelona, but this completely changed my perspective.
 This might also be because when you’re traveling you’re not spending all your time inside and you’re walking a lot.
 If I were to return I’d prefer to come during late spring or early fall.